First steps#

 button:

-If you are not yet satisfied with the result, you can repeat the cycle: add more annotations, click on Train
+If you are not yet satisfied with the result, you can repeat the cycle: add more annotations or adjust the model, before clicking on Train

-line indicates what your current model is: no model, a trained but unsaved model or a model with a given name.
+and pick the file you’ve previously saved.
+In the top line of the plugin you can check the key parameters of your current model and also its state (in parentheses): no model, a trained but unsaved model or a model with a given name.